IvanSmiths/next-hygraph-blog-starter/README.md

 </div>

 # HyBlog, a (work in progress) Next.js & Hygraph typesafe blog starter
-A starter repo for a blog built with Next.js (app router), Hygraph, TypeScript, Tailwind CSS.
-It uses Chart.js for data visualisation and React Synthax Highlighter for highlighting the code blocks.
-More components will follow soon.
+A starter repo for a blog built with Next.js (app router), Hygraph, TypeScript, Tailwind CSS, Chart.js for data visualisation and React Synthax Highlighter for highlighting code blocks.
+Home page and bog pages are styled, as well as some components (block quotes, chart, code blocks), more will follow soon.

 <img alt="Blog" src="public/docs/blog.png" height="auto" width='1000'>